 The Russian heatwave of summer 2010

 The UK may have had another uneventful summer in 2010 but much of the European continent experienced an extreme heat wave.
 This case study will focus on events in Russia specifically.
-Russia was badly effected through July and the first half of August.
+Russia was badly effected through July and the

 What is a heatwave?